legoboyvdlp/A320-family/CONTRIBUTING.md

-# IDG Contributing Guidelines
+# A320-family Contributing Guidelines

-These examples will show the IDG Guidelines for contributing.
+These examples will show the Guidelines for contributing.
 Please follow this at all times, or your contribution will not be merged.

 ## Basic Guidelines:
 - Use Tabs to indent code, DO NOT USE SPACE.